Haruno19/neo3DSfetch/README.md

 1. `GPU`
 1. `Memory`

-Press SELECT to change the output color!
+You can change the color by pressing SELECT!
 ____

 For any question, post and issue or contact me on [reddit](https://www.reddit.com/user/Joker_513)! :)